financefileconverter/financefileconverter/converters/iif-to-csv.md

 Perfect for:

-- IIF to CSV conversion
+- Converting IIF to CSV
 - Migrating data from QuickBooks Desktop
 - Cleaning up transaction exports for analysis or imports